jvprosser/cluster-setup/test.md

 To do this,
 ```copy KEYTRUSTEE_SERVER-5.10.0-1.keytrustee5.10.0.p0.26-el7.parcel and KEYTRUSTEE_SERVER-5.10.0-1.keytrustee5.10.0.p0.26-el7.parcel.sha to the CM host:/opt/cloudera/parcel-repo and then in CM parcels page click the “check for new parcels” button.
 ```

-Continue with the wizard to add the cluster, install the parcels and select the hosts.

-Continue to follow the steps in the wizard:

-Following the wizard:

 [ ] Determine if you can ssh without a password from one KMS to the other.
 [ ] Before the rsync step you may need to scp the CM host’s id_rsa* to root@keytrustee2:.ssh/